fredgibbs/fredgibbs.github.io/courses/digital-methods-humanities.md

 What *is* digital humanities?
 How does studying "the digital" vs. using "the digital" factor into definitions?
 Is it necessary to have a working definition?

 William Cronon, [The Public Practice of History in and for a Digital Age](http://www.historians.org/perspectives/issues/2012/1201/The-Public-Practice-of-History-in-and-for-a-Digital-Age.cfm).
-Also scan the digital sessions from recent AHA meetings.
-[AHA Today: The Future Is Here: Digital History at the 126th Annual Meeting](http://blog.historians.org/annual-meeting/1421/the-future-is-here-digital-history-at-the-126th-annual-meeting).

 Julia Flanders, [The Productive Unease of 21st-century Digital Scholarship](http://digitalhumanities.org/dhq/vol/3/3/000055/000055.html).